-With these above-described measures in place, the Commission finds that any project-related impacts to public access and beach users will be minimal and temporary and therefore concludes the project is consistent with Sections 30210 and 30220 of the Coastal Act.
+With the above-described measures in place, the Commission finds that any project-related impacts to public access and beach users will be minimal and temporary and therefore concludes the project, as conditioned, would be consistent with Sections 30210 and 30220 of the Coastal Act.

-I. CUTURAL RESOURCES
+I. CULTURAL RESOURCES